StrangeDS/ViewFinderRe/README.md

    1. Adjust parameters, such as the `View Angle` to the view frustum, `Only Overlap with Helper`, `Object Types to Overlap`, etc.
    2. When the `Only Actors Catched` array contains data, it will only process those actors.
    3. Use the `Actors to Ignore` array to exclude specific actors.
+4. Regarding `PlaneActor`:
+   1. Set `bGenerateAPlaneActor` of `BP_PhotoCatcherPref` to false.
+It will not be generated.
+   2. The capture for the background plane (PlaneActor) relies on the World Subsystem, which is complex to implement within the Editor world.
+Manual handling is required:
+   Switch to the `BackgroundCapture` component and set its `ShowOnlyActors` list.
+These Actors will appear on the `PlaneActor`.
-4. In the Details panel, click the `Prefabricate A Photo Level` button (a CallInEditor function) to generate the "_Photo" level.
+5. In the Details panel, click the `Prefabricate A Photo Level` button (a CallInEditor function) to generate the `_Photo` level.
    1. Choose a path to save the new level.
 It's recommended to save it at the same directory level as the current level and add the `_Photo` suffix.
    2. Ignore and confirm the subsequent warning: `Actor BP_Photo3DSteppable is referenced by other Actors/objects.
 Do you really want to delete it?
 This will break references.`
    3. In the selected path, besides the new level, two textures and two material instances will be generated.
 These are the texture and material instance for the photo itself, and the texture and material instance for the background image.
-5. The `_Photo` level is a prefabricated photo.
+6. The `_Photo` level is a prefabricated photo.
 You can place it in other levels where it will exist as a photo.
-6. Important: When deleting, first delete the generated texture and material instance assets, then delete the `_Photo` map.
+7. Important: When deleting, first delete the generated texture and material instance assets, then delete the `_Photo` map.
    1. Failure to follow this order may cause the editor to crash.
 The cause is unknown, but it is suspected to be a circular reference issue.

+[**Demo video 4**](https://www.bilibili.com/video/BV1HgBoB4EMd/?&p=4): Prefabricating a photo from a new level, and the correct deletion workflow.

 ### *Projection->Object*
 1. Set up your scene.